 An integer is the number zero (0), a positive natural number (e.g., 1, 2, 3), or a negative integer with a minus sign (e.g., -1, -2, -3).
-To figure out the count of cells with integers, we will use the ROUND function and the SUMPRODUCT function.
+You can use the ROUND and SUMPRODUCT functions to figure out the number of cells with integers.

 The ROUND function can round a number to its integer, and the SUMPRODUCT function returns the product of numbers in an array.